AntonioFasano/winfire.js/README.md

     winfire.js /rule-add /name:my-tcp-rule /prot-tcp /local-port:2300 /enab /interf:"Local Area Connection" /desc:"Rule added by winfire.js"

 Note the colons after the options and quotations for including spaces.
-It possible to attach to rule to more interfaces with separating names with commas and *no spaces*, e.g.: `/interf:"Local Area Connection, Mobile Broadband Connection".
+It possible to attach to rule to more interfaces with separating names with commas and *no spaces*, e.g.: `/interf:"Local Area Connection, Mobile Broadband Connection"`.

-The connection name, which is localised based on your system language setting, can be  find in the Network Connection folder, perhaps opened with `ncpa.cpl`.
+The connection name, which is localised based on your system language setting, can be found in the Network Connection folder, perhaps opened with `ncpa.cpl`.
 Anyway you can get the full list  via:

     winfire.js /con-show